prathambhatia/Image-Analytics/README.md

 Set 2

-Q1A.
-Explain Edge Detection with syntax.
-•	Finds boundaries of objects within images.
-•	Works by its discontinuities in brightness.
-•	Most of shape information is enclosed in edges, hence beneficial for extracting useful information.
-•	Can rapidly react if some noise is detected in image while detecting variations of grey levels.
-Edges are defined as local maxima of grey levels.
-•	Common edge algorithm is Sobel Edge Detection Algorithm.
-Syntax: img.filter(ImageFilter.FIND_EDGES)

-Q1B.
-Explain Gaussian Image Processing.
-Same as Set 1 Q2B.

 *Q1C.
 Explain Random Forest.
 Random forest, like its name implies, consists of many individual decision trees that operate as an ensemble.
 Each individual tree in the random forest spits out a class prediction and the class with the most votes becomes our model’s prediction i.e., random forests or random decision forests is an ensemble learning method for classification, regression and other tasks that operates by constructing a multitude of decision trees at training time.
 For classification tasks, the output of the random forest is the class selected by most trees.
 For regression tasks, the mean or average prediction of the individual trees is returned.
 Random decision forests correct for decision trees' habit of overfitting to their training set.
 Random forests generally outperform decision trees, but their accuracy is lower than gradient boosted trees.
 However, data characteristics can affect their performance.
 Random forests are frequently used as "Blackbox" models in businesses, as they generate reasonable predictions across a wide range of data while requiring little configuration.

-Q1D.
-Fill in the details for the below mentioned code: 5 model.compile(optimiser = ‘		’, loss_function = ‘	’, metrics = [‘	’]
-Same as Set 1 Q5B.

-Q2A.
-Explain KNN with syntax.
-Same as Set 1 Q3A.

 *Q2B.
 Explain TensorFlow.

 TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.

 It is a Python-friendly open-source library for numerical computation that makes machine learning and developing neural networks faster and easier.
 Created by the Google Brain team and initially released to the public in 2015, TensorFlow is an open-source library for numerical computation and large-scale machine learning.

 TensorFlow bundles together a slew of machine learning and deep learning models and algorithms (aka neural networks) and makes them useful by way of common programmatic metaphors.

 It uses Python or JavaScript to provide a convenient front-end API for building applications, while executing those applications in high-performance C++.

 TensorFlow allows developers to create dataflow graphs—structures that describe how data moves through a graph, or a series of processing nodes.
 Each node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.

-Q2C.
-Explain Python Image Library and provide an example to crop an image.
-Same as Set 1 Q1D.

-Q2D.
-Explain CV2 mention the syntax to install open cv.
-Same as Set 1 Q2D.

 *Q3A.
 Explain Tesseract and provide the flow for OCR.

 Tesseract is an open-source text recognition (OCR) Engine, available under the Apache 2.0 license.
 It can be used directly, or (for programmers) using an API to extract printed text from images.

 It supports a wide variety of languages.
 Tesseract does not have a built-in GUI, but there are several available from the 3rdParty page.
 Tesseract is compatible with many programming languages and frameworks through wrappers that can be found here.

 It can be used with the existing layout analysis to recognize text within a large document, or it can be used in conjunction with an external text detector to recognize text from an image of a single text line.

 Tesseract 4.00 includes a new neural network subsystem configured as a text line recognizer.
 It has its origins in OCRopus' Python-based LSTM implementation but has been redesigned for Tesseract in C++.
 The neural network system in Tesseract pre-dates TensorFlow but is compatible with it, as there is a network description language called Variable Graph Specification Language (VGSL), that is also available for TensorFlow.

 To recognize an image containing a single character, we typically use a Convolutional Neural Network (CNN).
 Text of arbitrary length is a sequence of characters, and such problems are solved using RNNs and LSTM is a popular form of RNN.
 Read this post to learn more about LSTM.

 The flow for OCR is as follows: Capture Image, Save Image, Adaptive Thresholding, Identifying Foreground Pixels, Segment in Blobs, Filter Blobs, Estimating Base Lines, Merge Blobs into Lines, Find Fixed Pitch, Chop Words into Characters, Measure Gaps into Characters, Identify Outlines, Apply Classifier, Match with Prototype and Recognizing Characters.

-Q3B.
-Explain Support Vector Machine.
-Same as Set 1 Q1A.

-Q3C.
-Explain Keras.
-Same as Set 1 Q1C.

 *Q3D.
 Write a short note on activation functions for neural networks.

 Activation function decides whether a neuron should be activated or not by calculating weighted sum and further adding bias with it.
 The purpose of the activation function is to introduce non-linearity into the output of a neuron.

 We know, neural network has neurons that work in correspondence of weight, bias, and their respective activation function.
 In a neural network, we would update the weights and biases of the neurons based on the error at the output.

 This process is known as back-propagation.
 Activation functions make the back- propagation possible since the gradients are supplied along with the error to update the weights and biases.
 A neural network without an activation function is essentially just a linear regression model.
 The activation function does the non-linear transformation to the input making it capable to learn and perform more complex tasks.

 Some of the activation functions are given below:

 •	ReLU (Rectified Linear Unit) Activation Function

 •	Leaky ReLU

 •	SoftMax Activation Function

 •	Linear Activation Function

 •	Non-Linear Activation Function

 Q4.
 Consider the Cat Dog Classifier Dataset